John Arnold (watchmaker): Patents and plagiarism

 Nevertheless, a year later, in 1783, Earnshaw—through another watchmaker, Thomas Wright—took out a patent that included Earnshaw's pattern of integral compensation balance and spring detent escapement in the multiple specification.
 However, both of these were undeveloped and compared to Arnold's were of little use, the balance especially having to be redesigned.

 Eventually, after much argument, the Board of Longitude granted Earnshaw and Arnold awards for their improvements to chronometers.
 Earnshaw received £2500 and John Arnold's son, John Roger Arnold, received £1672.
 The bimetallic compensation balance and the spring detent escapement in the forms designed by Earnshaw have been used essentially universally in marine chronometers since then.
 For this reason, Earnshaw is also generally regarded as one of the pioneers of chronometer development.

 However, because Arnold's balance spring patents were in force (each for 14 years), Earnshaw could not use the helical balance spring until the 1775 patent lapsed in 1789, and, in the case of the 1782 patent, 1796.
-Until around 1796, Earnshaw made watches with flat balance springs only, but post 1800, practically every marine chronometer, including those by Earnshaw, had a helical spring with terminal overcoils.
+Until around 1796, Earnshaw made watches with flat balance springs only, but after 1800 practically every marine chronometer, including those by Earnshaw, had a helical spring with terminal overcoils.

 Arnold was the first to produce marine and pocket chronometers in significant quantities at his factory at Well Hall, Eltham from around 1783.
 During the next 14 or 15 years, he produced hundreds before he had any kind of commercial competition.
 These indicate that authors such as Gould and Sobel are incorrect in their assertion that there was commercial rivalry between Arnold Sr. and Earnshaw.